 I recently was invited to visit 3 organic farms in Vermont with Stonyfield Organic.
-To say it was eye opening is an understatement.
+I didn’t forget to put on my acuvue moist lenses because I was told it was going to be picturesque.
+And to say it was eye opening is an understatement.

 Basically what organic farming means is that farmers focus on building healthy soil and working in partnership with nature, instead of relying on toxic persistent pesticides and synthetic chemicals.
 For the sake of this post with Stonyfield, I’m going to focus more on dairy farms than produce here.

 Stonyfield opened in 1983 as a school to train farmers to farm organically and they began selling yogurt to keep the school afloat.

 The first farm we visited was run by a woman named Julie who is the strongest grandma I have ever met.
 Her farm is one of the smallest that is part of Stonyfield’s direct supply program which makes up 20% of their needs and comes from 31 family farms in the North East.
 Julie is retiring this fall and the farm will be transferred to a young local couple with the help of Stonyfield.